Poodle Breed Information

 The National dog of France, and a member of the canine world aristocracy, the Poodle is an old and versatile dog breed with a history full of achievements.
 These elegant dogs have been depicted in paintings and literature around the world, in ancient Egyptian carvings (dating as far back as the first centuries B.C), in French poetry, and on ancient Greek coins and artifacts from the Roman Empire.

-These dogs are said to have originated in Germany centuries ago where they were used as retrieving water dogs and duck hunters.
+These dogs are said to have originated in Germany centuries ago where they were used as water retrievers and duck hunters.
 They were given the German name “Pudelin” which means splash in the water.
 The signature look (that is now displayed in the show ring) – trimmed with pom poms – had an important role in the duck hunting days of the dog.
 The trim was meant to aid in speed and the pom poms to protect from injury and keep warm.

-During war time, used to the sound of gunfire from their duck hunting days, the Pudelins were enlisted in the German military as working dogs and soon traveled to France alongside German soldiers.
+During wartime, used to the sound of gunfire from their duck hunting days, the Pudelins were enlisted in the German military as working dogs and soon traveled to France alongside German soldiers.
 Once the war was over, having proven to be excellent military dogs, the dogs moved on to building up their reputation as hunters, retrievers, herders, and show dogs.
 The French Circus became so fascinated with the agile and highly trainable dogs that they began breeding them down in size to make it easier to handle and transport them when traveling with the circus.

 The Miniature and Toy Poodle versions, who quickly rose to fame as cinematic stars, truffle hunters, and show dogs, became highly popular wherever they went, and soon found favor among the nobles and aristocrats across the United States and Europe (Winston Churchill had two Mini Poodles).
 The French elite further bred the breed down in size to a smaller Toy Poodle variety who would know instant fame as an adorable tiny lapdog.